 5a.
-Adoption Level (%): Narrative description of level, methodology, and change from the level at project inception (600 words or less). income families in order to determine the number of families who have become Net Subscribers.
-CFY has not yet included Net Subscribers in its broadband adoption calculations in our quarterly or annual reports because we are still undertaking the necessary research.
+Adoption Level (%): Narrative description of level, methodology, and change from the level at project inception (600 words or less).
 The quantitative impact of our program on the community broadband adoption levels depends on how the community/project area is defined.
-For the entire 6th grade classes in the schools in our program, the New Subscribership impact alone means that broadband adoption increases from 38% to 70% (calculated as 38% + [62% (non-subscribers) x 85% (attendance) x 61% (new subscribership)].
+For the families in our program, the New Subscribership impact alone means that broadband adoption increases from 39% to 76%.